Media credentials for the 2023 BFGoodrich Tires Mint 400 are now open.

 Mint 400 Media Credential Guidelines

-Welcome to the 2021 BFGoodrich Tires Mint 400!
+Welcome to The BFGoodrich Tires Mint 400!
 Safety for our spectators, racers, volunteers, TV production crew, event staff, and media is paramount at The Mint 400.
 The following Media Guidelines are being provided to you to ensure that you understand your obligations as a credentialed member of The Mint 400 media.
 If you have any questions not answered here please contact [email protected].

 Submitting a media credential request does not guarantee media credentials.

-Details on how to obtain your credentials onsite will be sent out when/if your application is approved.
+Onsite Check In: Details on how to obtain your credentials onsite will be sent out when/if your application is approved.
 You must show a valid government issued ID to receive your credentials.

-Mandatory Media Safety Meeting – Details regarding the mandatory media safety meeting will be sent out closer to the event.
+Mandatory Media Safety Meeting: Details regarding the mandatory media safety meeting will be sent out closer to the event.

 - (1) Waiver Wristband – This is to be worn around your wrist at all times.